ainfosec/gr-j2497/README.md

 An open-source tool for decoding the J2497 messages to a more user-friendly format (requires the latest J1587 and J1708 specifications) can be downloaded at:
 - https://github.com/ainfosec/pretty_j1587

-The gr-j2497 maint-3.7 branch is compatible with GNU Radio 3.7 and the maint-3.8 branch is compatible with GNU Radio 3.8.
+The gr-j2497 maint-3.7 branch is compatible with GNU Radio 3.7, maint-3.8 branch is compatible with GNU Radio 3.8 and maint-3.10 branch is compatible with GNU Radio >= 3.10.

 # Hardware